 Cats can be picky eaters.
 Often, they will show more interest in the food their human is eating than cat food!
 Thus, some owners allow their cats occasional, safe, ‘people food’ treats.

-For more information on human foods considered safe for cats, check out our guides here.
+For more information on human food that are safe for cats, check out our guides here.

 Many commercial cat foods actually contain tomatoes already.

-You may have experienced your cat taking an interest in tomatoes, as well as other vegetables or plants.
+You may have seen your cat taking an interest in tomatoes, as well as other vegetables or plants.
 But are tomatoes safe?

 Can Cats Eat Ripe Tomatoes?